A quantum algorithm for simulating non-sparse Hamiltonians: Data structure and quantum walk

-Now we are ready to prove Lemma \ref{lemma:statepreparation}. \begin{proof}[Proof of Lemma \ref{lemma:statepreparation}] We first describe the construction and size of the memory structure.
-Our structure is similar to the model presented in~\cite{kerenidis2016quantum} but requires a different connectivity. \begin{itemize} \item The qRAM is built from $N$ binary trees $D_i, i \in [N]$ and we start with an empty tree. \item When a new entry arrives $(i,j,H_{ij})$ we create or update the leaf node $j$ in the tree $D_i$, where the adding of the entry costs $ O(\log(N))$ time, since the depth of the tree for $H \in \mathbb C^{N \times N}$ is at most $\log(N)$.
-Since the path from the root to the leaf is of length at most $\log(N)$ (under the assumption that $N=2^n$), we have furthermore to update at most $\log(N)$ nodes, which can be done in time $O(\log(N))$ if we store an ordered list of the levels in the tree. \item The total time of updating the tree with a new entry is given by $\log(N)\times\log(N)= \log^2(N)$. \item The memory requirements for $k$ entries are given by $O(k \log^2(N))$ as for every entry $(j,k,H_{jk})$ at least $\log(N)$ nodes are added and each node requires at most $O(\log(N))$ bits. \end{itemize}
+Before proving Lemma~\ref{lemma:statepreparation}, we first describe the construction and the size of the data structure.
+Readers may refer to~\cite{kerenidis2016quantum} for more details of this data structure. \begin{itemize} \item The data structure is built from $N$ binary trees $D_i, i \in \{0, \dots, N-1\}$ and we start with an empty tree. \item When a new entry $(i,j,H_{ij})$ arrives, we create or update the leaf node $j$ in the tree $D_i$, where the adding of the entry takes $ O(\log(N))$ time, since the depth of the tree for $H \in \mathbb C^{N \times N}$ is at most $\log(N)$.
+Since the path from the root to the leaf is of length at most $\log(N)$ (under the assumption that $N=2^n$), we have furthermore to update at most $\log(N)$ nodes, which can be done in $O(\log(N))$ time if we store an ordered list of the levels in the tree. \item The total time for updating the tree with a new entry is given by $\log(N)\times\log(N)= \log^2(N)$. \item The memory requirements for $k$ entries are given by $O(k \log^2(N))$ as for every entry $(j,k,H_{jk})$ at least $\log(N)$ nodes are added and each node requires at most $O(\log(N))$ bits. \end{itemize}

-With this memory structure, we can then perform the mapping specified in Eq.~\eqref{eq:mapping-ds}, with the following steps.
+Now we are ready to prove Lemma~\ref{lemma:statepreparation}. \begin{proof}[Proof of Lemma~\ref{lemma:statepreparation}] With this data structure, we can perform the mapping specified in Eq.~\eqref{eq:mapping-ds}, with the following steps.
 For each $j$, we start from the root of $D_j$.
-Starting with the initial state $\ket{j}\ket{0^{\log N}}\ket{0}$, first apply the rotation (according to the tuple stored in the root node) on the last register to obtain the state
+Starting with the initial state $\ket{j}\ket{0^{\log N}}\ket{0}$, first apply the rotation (according to the value stored in the root node and calculating the normalisation in one query) on the last register to obtain the state